JasonK97/JasonK97/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m Jason Kent (<strong>@JasonK97</strong>) and I'm a Full Stack Developer.
 - ⚛ I Lead Full Stack Development for <a href="https://leisuretimeinc.com/" target="_blank">Leisure Time Inc.</a> using React.js and Next.js!
+- 🧠 I am fascinated by things like ChatGPT and how they boost productivity of developers in a positive way!
 - 🐕 My Senior Project for Silver Lab Litters, check it out <a href="https://react-firebase-blog-e46b3.web.app/" target="_blank">here!</a>
 - 📫 Check out <a href="https://jasonkent.dev/" target="_blank">My Portfolio Website</a> for more about me and my work experience!